mlavrent/question-answering-bert/README.md

 ## Results

-The model achieves the following results once fine-tuned:
+The model achieves the following results on the validation set once fine-tuned:
 ```
 precision: 0.64
 recall:    0.69